manoelhortaribeiro/manoelhortaribeiro.github.io/_pages/main.md

 I'm a PhD student at EPFL, in Switzerland 🇨🇭, working at [dlab][dlab] with professor [Robert West][bob].
 I'm also a member of [iDrama🎭][idrama].
 My current research broadly focuses on the dynamics of content creation and consumption in Online Social Networks and fringe communities.
-I received a B.S. and a M.S. in Computer Science from the [Universidade Federal de Minas Gerais][dcc].
+I received a B.S. and a M.S. in Computer Science from the [UFMG][dcc], Brazil 🇧🇷.

 [bob]: https://dlab.epfl.ch/people/west/
 [dcc]: http://www.dcc.ufmg.br/dcc/